Country Love Songs (Vic Damone album)

-Country Love Songs is the twentieth studio album by American singer Vic Damone released by Warner Records in July 1965.
+Country Love Songs is the twentieth studio album by American singer Vic Damone released by Warner Records in July 1965, and was available both in stereo and mono sound.

 Background

 Like Damone's prior album You Were Only Fooling, it was produced by Jimmy Bowen.
-Neither of the two Bowen-produced albums were a commercial success either aesthectically or at the cashbox Bowen's attempts to get individual members of the Rat Pack back on AM radio at the time.
+Neither of the two Bowen-produced albums were a success either aesthetically or at the cashbox.

 Chart performance

 The album debuted on the Cash Box looking ahead albums chart in the issue dated September 4, 1965, and remained on the chart for seven weeks, peaking at number 117.
 It debuted on the Record World looking ahead albums chart in the issue dated September 11, 1965, and remained on the chart for eleven weeks, peaking at number 115.

 Compact disc

 The album was released on compact disc by Collectables Records on August 12, 2003, as a double album paired with Damone's 1965 Warner debut, You Were Only Fooling.